-Everyone knows plastic bottles and paper cups are bad, but that doesn’t make eradicating them from your daily life easy.
-Whether buying water at the gym or picking up a morning coffee, urban life feels almost impossible to navigate without damaging the planet long-term.
+Everyone knows plastic bottles and paper cups are bad, but that doesn't make eradicating them from your daily life easy.
+Of course, it's easier to make a change when you're spending most of your time at home, but it's important to prepare for life in public again, and urban life feels almost impossible to navigate without damaging the planet long-term.
 If only there were *gasp* some kind of solution…

 To dole out a much-bastardized word, a reusable water bottle is the sustainable choice.

 But if saving the world isn't enough incentive to start using a reusable bottle, perhaps you'll be swayed by the fact they're now — wait for it, fans of late capitalism — a bona fide fashion accessory!
 Environmentalists have been championing the cause for years, but now reusable bottles are also cool.